 Colors Of Tobi

-There is no doubt that Éva loves and supports him.
-Indeed, the whole family loves and supports Tobi.
-Both his mother and father attend Pride marches (where parents acknowledge their own coming out stories) and, at the beginning of Bakony’s film, we see them help Tobi complete the official paperwork to reflect his gender.
+Colors of Tobi also explores Tobi's mother Éva's story - as she, and Tobi's wider family, endeavours to support her beloved child.
+Tobi's mother and father attend Pride marches (where parents acknowledge their own coming out stories) and, at the beginning of Bakony’s film, we see them help Tobi complete the official paperwork to reflect Tobi's true gender.

 However, this is still a steep learning curve for them all - full of complexity and potential pitfalls.
 Accidental deadnaming occurs and incorrect pronouns are mistakenly used as the family comes to terms with Tobi’s identity.
 Celebrating Tobi’s 18th birthday, Éva remembers a time “when he was a girl”.
-This comment causes Tobi to leave the table in tears.
-“I was never a girl,” he says.
+This comment causes Tobi to leave the table in tears, stating “I was never a girl”.

 These are all genuine mistakes and, in heartwarming scenes, the family soon comes back together to express their feelings.
 All are doing their best - responding to each new chapter with love.

-At the beginning of Colors Of Tobi, both Tobi and Éva grieve the fact that he was born in the wrong body.
+At the beginning of Colors Of Tobi, both Tobi and Éva grieve the fact that Tobi was born in the wrong body.
 This is something Tobi has always known.
-He talks about feeling relieved when he was allowed to have short hair.
+Tobi talks about feeling relieved to be allowed to have short hair.
 How did nature let this happen, Éva wonders.

-Tobi wants to have gender confirmation surgery. Éva, meanwhile, is worried about the risks inherent in these operations.
-They are also expensive - we watch as Tobi’s parents work out how they can save enough money to be able to afford Tobi’s medical procedures.
+The documentary follows Tobi's desire for gender confirmation surgery and Éva's concerns about the risks inherent in these operations.
+They are also, of course, expensive - we watch as Tobi’s parents work out how they can save enough money to be able to afford Tobi’s medical procedures.

 The family has to adapt once again when Tobi reveals that they are non-binary.
-There is never any doubt, however, that they will adapt.
 While they have many questions, the family are all committed to supporting Tobi.
 It is incredibly moving to watch as Tobi and Éva discuss their journey together.
 That they can talk about their feelings in such an open and honest way feels incredibly powerful and inspiring.

 Film Search